 Please keep in mind that during your leave your employer is not obliged to continue paying your salary.
 It is important that you plan ahead and discuss this with them.

 You will receive 70% of your average daily income (including 8% holiday pay).
 This will be no more than 70% of the highest average daily income.
 However, sometimes your employer might supplement your benefit.
+You will not be entitled to a higher benefit if you have a multiple birth.

 Keep in mind that the level of your benefit might have consequences for the taxes you pay, as well as any benefits you may receive from the Dutch Tax and Customs Administration (‘de Belastingdienst’).
 For more information, visit toeslagen.nl.